 All students are required to submit three reading lists, based on the requirements below, to their committee for approval.
 The doctoral exam will be scheduled a minimum of twelve weeks after approval from the whole committee is received.
 To facilitate quick committee approval, students may copy the graduate academic advisor on the email to the committee that contains the final version of the lists.
 Committee members may then respond to the email in lieu of signing a printed copy.

-During the oral examination (not to exceed three hours in length), a student will be tested on their comprehension of a literary period or movement, including multiple genres and groups of authors within that period or movement.
+During the two-hour oral examination (plus an additional 15-30 minutes for a break and committee deliberation), a student will be tested on their comprehension of a literary period or movement, including multiple genres and groups of authors within that period or movement.
 In addition, the student will be tested on two of the following six areas of study:

 - An adjacent or parallel literary period or movement,

 - An author or group of related authors,